YtCharmyngeBole/bolepen.ooo/README.md

 - [ ] Fixes local implementation of [rehype-twemoji](src/lib/unified/rehype-twemoji.ts)
-  so that the local copy of [twemoji SVG icon set](https://github.com/jdecked/twemoji) is being used instead of the CDN version (currently using JSDelivr CDN).
+  so that the local copy of [twemoji SVG icon set](https://github.com/jdecked/twemoji) is being used instead of the CDN version (currently using jsDelivr CDN).
 - [ ] Customizes @media print style for Expressive Code's syntax highlighting